Do you have Hashimoto’s thyroiditis? Are you wondering about how to treat or manage this condition?

 I bring this up because it can be difficult to get a conventional doctor to treat you in an integrative way and vice versa.

 So with this in mind let’s talk about both approaches:

 Physicians who practice this approach will monitor your blood work every 3-4 months and wait until the TSH reaches a critical point at which you are then diagnosed with hypothyroidism.

-At this point they will then start you on Synthroid or Levothyroxine and treat you based upon your TSH.
+At this point, they will then start you on Synthroid or levothyroxine and treat you based on your TSH.